silnrsi/wstr/src/content/docs/topics/fonts/finding-and-using-fonts.md

 lastUpdated: 2025-07-25
 ---

-Fonts that support specific scripts and writing systems come from a variety of sources: those distributed with an operating system or application, freely-licensed fonts available from websites, and commercial fonts licensed though foundry websites and ecommerce platforms.
+Fonts that support specific scripts and writing systems come from a variety of sources: those distributed with an operating system or application, freely-licensed fonts available from websites, and commercial fonts licensed though foundry websites and e-commerce platforms.
 It is important to determine whether the font is truly suitable for the writing system and intended use.

 - _Does it support all the needed characters and shaping rules?_
 - _Does it meet the necessary visual and technical requirements (see [Evaluating Fonts][evaluating-fonts])?_